jimrthy/frereth-cp/README.md

 higher-level perspective to really think about what's going on, above and beyond the bit twiddling.

+And moving forward into multithreading seems like it should be very natural.

+So...maybe.

 ## Usage

 Although you probably don't want to actually use it yet.